Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 - End user experience test
 - Complex task handling benchmarks for llm
 - Adjust temperature and other parameters dynamically based on the task
+- Adaptability benchmark of llm on task specific